cfireborn/cfireborn.github.io/README.md

 ## Previewing Pull Requests

-A GitHub Actions workflow automatically deploys previews for every pull request.
-Once you open a PR, the "Deploy static site to GitHub Pages" check will provide a URL where you can view the proposed changes.
+This repository uses the [preview-pages](https://github.com/rajyan/preview-pages) action to automatically deploy a preview of each pull request.
+A comment with the preview link is added to the PR and the workflow logs print the same URL.
-The build logs also print this preview URL after deployment for quick access.
+Previews are hosted under `https://cfireborn.github.io/preview-pages/pr-<number>/` so you can review the changes before merging.